ahmedwahba47/oop1-car-park-management/video_script.md

 "Now, let's unpark the car we parked earlier.
 I'll choose option 2 and enter the slot number."

-"The system calculates the parking fee and displays the ticket details.
+"The system calculates the parking fee, represented by our custom `Money` class, and displays the ticket details.
 The fee is calculated based on the duration of the stay and the vehicle type.
 The `Ticket` is a Java `record`, demonstrating immutability."

 **(6:30-7:00) Demo: View details of specific slots (Varargs example)**